 In general, electricians repair and update electricity producing equipment, but some electricians choose career paths that focus on the goals of electricity management.
 Those workers possess the training and knowledge to install energy-saving devices, such as light fixtures that use LED or fluorescent light bulbs.
 Some electricians also maintain larger renewable energy devices, which could include job duties like attaching solar panels to roofs or making repairs on windmill turbines.

-Most electricians gain their knowledge through completing an apprenticeship program.
+Most electricians gain their knowledge by completing an apprenticeship program.
 These programs usually take four years to complete and include a mixture of hands-on learning and classroom lectures.
 Electrician trade organizations often host apprenticeship programs, and some of these organizations work in tandem with local colleges or vocational institutes.
 Coursework in these programs may cover topics such as construction safety, blueprint reading, electrical motors, industrial electronics, building codes and mathematics used in the field.

 Electricians generally need to be licensed, but each state has different licensing requirements based on the type of services electricians offer.
 The BLS shows that the majority of licensing exams cover questions about the electrician's trade, legal concerns and construction codes at both the state and federal levels.
 Additional licenses or certifications may be required for working with energy-saving technologies.